facebook/react-native-website/docs/text.md

 ### `dataDetectorType` <div class="label android">Android</div>

 Determines the types of data converted to clickable URLs in the text element.
-By default no data types are detected.
+By default, no data types are detected.

 You can provide only one type.